• Skip to primary navigation

 Instructions

-Below are step-by-step instructions on how to make Pajeon:
+Below are step-by-step instructions on how to make Korean scallion pancake:

-1. Prepare the scallions: Wash the green onions and thoroughly pat dry with paper towels.
-Trim off the roots, vertically split each stalk down the middle, and chop into 2-inch-long pieces.
-Transfer into a large mixing bowl.
+1. Prepare Scallions: Prep your green onions by washing and thoroughly drying them with paper towels to prevent steaming.
+Trim roots, split stalks vertically down the middle, cut into 2-inch pieces, and place in a large mixing bowl.

-1. Fry the batter: Heat 2 ½ tablespoons (37 ml) vegetable oil in a large 12-inch nonstick pan over medium-high heat.
-Swirl the oil to coat the pan, then add the green onions from the batter first, spreading them evenly.
-Pour the remaining batter over the top to fill in any gaps, scraping out any batter remaining in the bowl.
-Reduce the heat to medium and cook until the bottom is crispy, golden, and lightly charred, about 4-5 minutes.
+1. Fry Batter: Heat 2 ½ tablespoons (37ml) of oil in a 12-inch nonstick pan over medium-high heat until glistening.
+Swirl the oil to coat the pan.
+Layer the scallions evenly across the pan first, pour the remaining liquid batter over the gaps, reduce heat to medium, and fry until the bottom is golden and crisp with slightly charred scallions, about 4 to 5 minutes.

-1. Slice pancake: Transfer the pancake to a cutting board and slice with a sharp knife into small pieces.
+1. Slice Pancake: Transfer the finished pancake onto a clean cutting board and cut into bite-sized squares using a sharp knife.

 Expert Tips